Branch Lobbies Now Open

 As a reminder, there are many convenient ways we can assist with your banking needs.
 We encourage you to consider using our online banking and mobile app for easy 24/7 account access.
 See additional information below on ways to connect with us during this time.

 The IRS and Treasury Dept. have begun processing ACH files for the $600 per person payments.
-Direct deposits are being initiated and will be processed nightly and could be available as early as Monday, January 4.
-Paper checks will begin to be mailed on Wednesday, December 30, dated January 6.
+Direct deposits were processed as early as Monday, January 4.
+Paper checks started to be mailed on Wednesday, December 30, dated January 6.
 The IRS reminds taxpayers that the payments are automatic and you should not contact your financial institution or the IRS with payment timing questions.
 Additional information is available here.

 We encourage you to set up a deposit alert within Digital Banking to inform you when your account is credited.
 Just select the account you would like to add a transaction alert to and then select "Alert preferences."
 You may receive alerts by email, text or within the app.